This Georgian home cleverly mixes trad and modern farmhouse style

 Living room snug

 This living room snug in the middle of the home dates back to the 16th century.
 It's thought that the front of the house burned down and was rebuilt in the 1700s, hence the Georgian façade.
-Living room ideas for the cosy space include moody grey-green walls and warm oak flooring that links the snug and kitchen-diner.
+Living room ideas for the cozy space include moody grey-green walls and warm oak flooring that links the snug and kitchen-diner.
 Piled with cushions, the L-shaped sofa creates a cosy, family-friendly corner.
-Because the snug is at a lower level than the kitchen, there's a real sense that the cosy room is hunkered down at the heart of the house.
+Because the snug is at a lower level than the kitchen, there's a real sense that the cozy room is hunkered down at the heart of the house.

 Kitchen